Bones (bull): Background

 Bones was born on March 31, 2003.
-Bones grew up at Teague Bucking Bulls in Graham, North Carolina.
-Teague was the 2006 PBR Co-Stock Contractor of the Year.
-Bones got his name when one of Tom Teague's workers described him as a "bag of bones."
+He grew up at Teague Bucking Bulls in Graham, North Carolina.
+Tom Teague was the 2006 PBR Co-Stock Contractor of the Year.
+Bones got his name when one of Teague's workers described him as a "bag of bones."
 Lee Holt said, "He was the poorest little thing."
 He was too small to take care of himself with the other calves so they moved him to be alone in the barn.
 Through the years, he grew into a brawny 1550 lb pounds.
-He is a black bull with a white face.
+He was a black bull with a white face.

 Bones' sire was 263 Bone Collector.
 Bone Collector's jumping prowess while bucking was well known.
 Bones' paternal grandsire was 64 Psycho.
-His mother is a daughter of Whitewater, a well-known breeding bull.
+His mother was a daughter of Whitewater, a well-known breeding bull.
 Whitewater's sire was No. 34 Oscar's Velvet, the 1983 Professional Rodeo Cowboys Association (PRCA) Bucking Bull of the Year.
 Oscar's Velvet was the son of Oscar, a ProRodeo Hall of Fame bucking bull.
-Bones is also a half-brother of the retired and highly ranked bucking bull Troubadour owned by Julio Moreno.
+Bones was also a half-brother of the highly ranked bucking bull Troubadour owned by Julio Moreno.

 Teague raised Bones and retained full ownership of the bull throughout his bucking career and into retirement.
-This was not the first time Teague had ownership in a World Champion Bull, as he also had part ownership in world champion bulls Little Yellow Jacket, Mossy Oak Mudslinger, and Big Bucks, including gaining full ownership of Little Yellow Jacket for most of his retirement.
+This was not the first time Teague had ownership in a world champion bull, as he also had part ownership in world champion bulls Little Yellow Jacket, Mossy Oak Mudslinger, and Big Bucks, including gaining full ownership of Little Yellow Jacket for most of his retirement.
 This was, however, the first time Teague retained full ownership in a bull that he raised himself.
 He intended to keep Teague Bucking Bulls continuing in that direction, but decided in April 2014 to leave the stock contractor business.
 However, in an interview with the PBR, Teague stated that he would continue his position on the board of directors and aid them in "taking the sport to the next level."